 The creation of this masterpiece is strange, for 500 BC.
-The design of this magnificent building can be considered as an adaptation of the architectural art of the Egyptians, Greeks, Assyrians and Babylonians.
+The design of this magnificent building consider as an adaptation of the architectural art of the Egyptians, Greeks, Assyrians and Babylonians.
 Of course, the spirit of Iranian art cannot be ignored in the construction of this magnificent work.

 The conquests of the Achaemenid kings and their acquaintance with other lands had a great impact on the construction and design of Persepolis.

-Large lime stones have been used in the construction of Persepolis.
+Large lime stones used in the construction of Persepolis.
 These stones are very strong and are connected with a staple (iron connector).
-Despite the strength of the columns and gates, wood and clay were used on the roofs of palaces and walls, and this is why the roof and walls burnt during Alexander the Great’s invasion.
+Despite the strength of the columns and gates, wood and clay used on the roofs of palaces and walls.
+So, this is why the roof and walls burnt during Alexander the Great’s invasion.